 Prairie Hill Blueberry Farm began almost 20 years ago when a local couple made a commitment to do the nearly impossible: grow blueberries in Illinois corn country where the alcaline soils were anything but blueberry friendly.
-Before a single blueberry bush could be planted, for 3 seasons the soil had to be amended with sulfur to create the acid soil blueberries require.
+Before a single blueberry bush could be planted, for 3 seasons, the soil had to be amended with sulfur to create the acidic soil blueberries require.
 Then, after an additional 3 year wait for the bushes to develop, the farm opened to pickers.

 Pickers often ask where to find the sweetest fruit.
-Our answer is always the same, "Eat your way through the berry patch until you find the flavor you like best.
+The answer is always the same, "Eat your way through the berry patch until you find the flavor you like best.
 And besides, if you eat a pound for every pound you pick, it's like getting the berries for half-price!"

 So, bring your friends, grand kids, and family members.
 And whether you spend an hour or a day, it will be a memorable outing.